richo/snowplow-wiki/technical-documentation/Integrating-SnowPlow-into-your-website.md

 **Important:** You must update `{{ACCOUNT}}` with your specific account ID provided by the **SnowPlow Analytics** team, or your self-generated account ID as per [Changes for self-hosting](#self-hosting) below.
 It will look something like `d2i847wvqleb11`

-To explain a few things about this code:
+To explain a few things about this synchronous tracking code:

 * This code works with both HTTPS (i.e. SSL-secured) and HTTP pages
 * The `trackPageView` command logs the page load